Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube: Injection and recovery of true pseudo-Dirac parameters

 In this section, we consider whether a maximum likelihood fit would be able to recover the true pseudo-Dirac parameter values.
-In ~\Cref{fig:roundtrip} we show the log-likelihood as a function of different values of a uniform pseudo-Dirac mass splitting.
-The log-likelihood is normalized by subtracting out the log-likelihood of the best-fit value.
+Using the event distribution of the source NGC 1068, we generate an event distribution according to an injected uniform pseudo-Dirac mass splitting, $\delta m^2_{\text{true}}$ and then calculate the likelihood of this distribution under a different pseudo-Dirac hypothesis, $\delta m^2$.
+The test statistic 2$\Delta\text{LLH}$ is plotted for a spectrum of injected $\delta m^2_{\text{true}}$ in~\Cref{fig:roundtrip}.

-Using the event distribution of the source NGC 1068, we consider two different injected values for the uniform pseudo-Dirac mass splitting: $\delta m^2 = 10^{-17.72} ~\text{eV}^2$, which is the point with maximum sensitivity in ~\Cref{fig:delta_llh} (purple), and a second point with lower sensitivity (pink).
+In all cases the likelihood difference is maximized at the injected value.
 The likelihood of the SM hypothesis can be equated with the limit $\delta m^2 = 0$ in this plot, i.e. the limiting value of the left-hand side.
-In both cases the maximum likelihood fit recovers the injected value.
-As expected, we are able to reject alternate hypotheses with greater significance when we inject the value to which we had greater sensitivity.